httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Name:
 : A name for the HTTP derived component.
 The name MUST begin with the `"@"` character followed by an ASCII string consisting only of lower-case characters (`"a"` - `"z"`), digits (`"0"` - `"9"`), and hyphens (`"-"`), and SHOULD NOT exceed 20 characters in length.
 The name MUST be unique within the context of the registry.

+Description:
+: A description of the derived component.

 Status:
 : A brief text description of the status of the algorithm.
 The description MUST begin with one of "Active" or "Deprecated", and MAY provide further context or explanation as to the reason for the status.